badgerloop-software/.github/profile/README.md

 Each subteam (Software, Firmware, Race Strategy) maintains its own set of repositories.

-👉 **Refer to your team’s dedicated Confluence page** to view:
+👉 **Refer to your team’s dedicated Confluence page(s)** to view:
 - Active repositories
 - Architecture diagrams
 - Setup instructions
-- Team-specific documentation

 ---

-If you have questions, reach out to your team lead or ask in your team’s Microsoft Teams channel.
+If you have questions, reach out to your team lead directly or ask in your team’s Microsoft Teams channel.
-Welcome aboard — we’re excited to have you building with us! ☀️🏎️